Biography

 - Travel Award for Outstanding Abstract Sleep Research Society, 2016

-- Best (first place) oral scientific presentation OHSU Research week, 2016
+- First place oral scientific presentation OHSU Research Week, 2016

 - Travel Award Implementation Science Workshop-Sleep Research Society, 2015